arunthampi/nestorbot/README.md

 ## Things to Note

-* The filesystem available to Nestor apps is not persistent.
-Any files that you write will not be available on the next run of the app.
+* The filesystem available to Nestor powers is not persistent.
+Any files that you write will not be available on the next run of the power.
 * You have a maximum of 60 seconds to complete a request made to Nestorbot.
 If there are use cases for which you'd want longer execution time, please get in touch at [concierge@asknestor.me](mailto:concierge@asknestor.me).

 ## Feature Requests / Bug Reports / Corrections

-If you have feature requests, bug reports in both the app as well as the manual, please [raise an issue](https://github.com/zerobotlabs/nestorbot/issues).
+If you have feature requests, bug reports in both the power as well as the manual, please [raise an issue](https://github.com/zerobotlabs/nestorbot/issues).